ska-sa/katsdpsigproc/doc/accel/operations.rst

 - It has an ``instantiate`` method which returns an instance of the operation, passing all its arguments through.
-- The operation constructor takes the template as the first argument, and assigns it to a :attr:`template` attribute.
+- The operation constructor takes the template as the first argument, and assigns it to a :attr:`!template` attribute.
 - The call to :meth:`~.AbstractProgram.get_kernel` is only done in the operation, not the template.
 This is because in PyOpenCL, two threads cannot safely call the same kernel object at the same time.
 With each operation